 Bobby sighed guiltily.
 "I'm really sorry, Dean.
 I didn't know."

-Dean stared at him but then he closed his eyes and plonked back down on the chair, running a hand wearily down his face.
+Dean stared at him, but then he closed his eyes and plonked back down on the chair defeatedly, running a hand wearily down his face.
 "Actually...I'm sorry."
 He bit the inside of his cheek and shook his head lightly.
-"Maybe the fault is mostly mine...
+"The fault is mostly mine...
 I shouldn't have turned him down when he asked to come back in...
-I should've been there to protect him."
-He confessed miserably, his voice cracking with emotion and swallowed.
+I should have been there to protect him," he confessed miserably, his voice cracking with emotion.
+He swallowed, closing his eyes.

 Because they touched my little brother.